Thanks for printing! Don't forget to come back to MUST Ministries for fresh articles!

 Q: Who should I contact for information about the Elizabeth Inn?

 - Keo Buford, email@example.com

 Q: I have no money to eat and need a free meal.
 Can you help?

-- Our Loaves and Fishes Community Kitchen is a separate building on the Elizabeth Inn campus 55 Elizabeth Church Road, Marietta, GA and offers a free noon meal Monday thru Friday to anyone who is hungry and in need.
-You should arrive no earlier than 11:30 to wait in line for the noon meal and will need to leave the Elizabeth Inn campus by 1:00 p.m.
+- Our Loaves and Fishes Community Kitchen is a separate building on the Elizabeth Inn campus at 55 Elizabeth Church Road, Marietta, GA.
+A free noon meal is available Monday thru Friday to anyone who is hungry and in need.
+You should arrive no earlier than 11:30 to wait in line for the noon meal and will need to leave the Elizabeth Inn campus by 1 p.m.

 Q: I have no money for groceries for my family.
 Can you help?

 - Groceries are provided at program services locations in Canton, Marietta and Smyrna for families who are struggling financially.

 Q: How often can I get groceries?